ThomasKonigkramer/mmef_econ-proj/README.md

 # contains all the stata code for this project
 # dta table creation
 # regression and related steps and analysis
+# to run locally, simply place unzipped mmef_econ-proj folder in the desired directory location and update the working directory for this .do file